all-of-us/pyclient/README.md

 ## Releases

-To publish a new version, merge any changes to master (including any regenerated Swagger client changes), and then run:
+To publish a new version, modify py/setup.py with the new version number, merge any changes to master (including any regenerated Swagger client changes), and then run:

 ```Shell